Learn . Explore . See . Experience

 This fun day camp explores architecture and design while meeting a variety of Architecture Badge requirements.
 Girls will discuss architectural styles; be able to identify how design is influenced by climate, culture, local resources, economics and lifestyles; explore basic interior design theory through space-making activities; and be introduced to internationally known female architects and their work.
 Participants will also tour South Main with local architects while exploring the art of sketching.
 At the end of the day, participants are awarded their Architecture Badge.

-Discovering Architecture Summer Camp
+Architecture+Design Summer Camp

 eligibility: High School Students

 Application: Download the 2014 Architecture Camp Application

 “Discovering Architecture”, celebrating its 11th anniversary in 2014, is an exciting summer day camp developed for high school students who are interested in learning more about the art, science, and practice of design.
 The camp program is structured around a variety of activities including an introduction to architectural and structural concepts, computer applications, model building, and freehand drawing.
 The program of study also includes trips to construction projects, visits to architectural offices, and a walking tour of historic sites.
 Local architects, engineers, landscape architects, and other design professionals serve as guest lecturers.
 The camp is jointly sponsored by the Department of Architecture at The University of Memphis and AIA Memphis.
 The camp is held in the studios of the Department of Architecture.
 Space is limited and scholarships are available.